 Per YouTube, adding descriptive keywords (or tags) to your videos is a way of helping viewers find your content.

 In a nutshell, keywords provide YouTube with information and context about your video content.
 Then, the algorithm considers those keywords and uses them to deliver your content to the right audience.

 YouTube favors videos that are well-liked.
 According to YouTube Creator Academy, the algorithm follows the audience by paying attention to things like:

 - How much time they spend watching a video

 - What they like and dislike

 - What they’re not interested in

 YouTube recommends that creators consider what their target audience likes.
-Take advantage of relevant search terms that your audience uses to find content.
+You should learn how to advantage of relevant search terms that your audience uses to find content.

 What Is YouTube Keyword Research?